The Television Ghost

-The Television Ghost is an American dramatic horror anthology television series featuring ghost stories presented by George Kelting as the ghost of various murder victims.
+The Television Ghost is a lost American dramatic horror anthology television series featuring ghost stories presented by George Kelting as the ghost of various murder victims.
 It originally aired in New York City on W2XAB (now WCBS-TV), an experimental television station of Columbia Broadcasting System (CBS), from August 17, 1931, to February 15, 1933.
 It is believed to be one of the first dramatic television series in the world.
 Due to a lack of any preservation, the entire series is widely accepted as being completely lost.

 Premise

 The ghosts of murder victims would tell the story of their respective murders.
 George Kelting was the storyteller and acted as the ghost, wearing white makeup and having a white sheet draped over his head.